January 8–13, 2011 nor'easter

-The January 8–13, 2011 North American blizzard was a major Mid-Atlantic nor'easter and winter storm, and a New England blizzard.
-The storm also affected portions of the Southeastern regions of the United States.
+The January 8–13, 2011 nor'easter was a major Mid-Atlantic nor'easter that affected portions of the Northeastern and Southeastern regions of the United States.
 This storm came just two weeks after a previous major blizzard severely affected most of these same areas in December 2010.
 It was the second significant snowstorm to affect the region during the 2010–11 North American winter storm season.

 Meteorological history

 The storm took on a similar track as the storm that had crippled the region in December 2010.
 The storm formed as a low pressure system in the Gulf of Mexico, which interacted with an upper-level low pressure system that dropped down from central Canada.
 Like the previous storm, it was fueled by a great amount of southern stream energy.
 In mid-Atlantic states, the track of the storm was over 50 miles east of the previous one; besides, the storm was a fast-moving system.
 As a result, snowfall totals in these areas were not expected to reach those of the December 2010 blizzard two weeks earlier.
 However, the storm dumped over 2 feet of snow in some areas in New England before it moved out to sea on Thursday.